Flexible Packaging For Manufacturers: What You Need to Know

 The benefits of flexible packaging cannot be overstated.
 Lightweight and easy to open, carry, store, and re-seal, flexible packaging extends the shelf life of many products, especially food, and has a positive sustainability profile.

 Want to learn more about switching to flexible protective packaging and saving on your packaging costs?

 Download a copy of The Ultimate Guide To Protective PackagingToday!

-As an added bonus, flexible packaging is surprisingly not the worst type of packaging for the environment, in that it requires less energy to manufacture and transport and generates smaller quantities of greenhouse gases on its way to market.
+As an added bonus, flexible packaging is surprisingly not the worst type of packaging for the environment.
+It requires less energy to manufacture and transport and generates smaller quantities of greenhouse gases on its way to the market.

 On the back end, flexible packaging ultimately results in less consumer waste being sent to landfills.